Queries

 The

-networkStatus property is an enum with number values from
+networkStatus property is a

-8 that represent different loading states.
+NetworkStatus enum that represents different loading states.
+Refetch is represented by

-4 corresponds to a refetch, but there are also values for polling and pagination.
-For a full list of all the possible loading states, check out the source.
+NetworkStatus.refetch, and there are also values for polling and pagination.
+For a full list of all the possible loading states, check out the source .

+To view a complete version of the app we just built, check out the CodeSandbox here .

 Inspecting error states